 Connect-SPOService -Url https://YourTenant-admin.sharepoint.com

-Index of SharePoint online PowerShell cmdlets:
+PowerShell commands for SharePoint Online – Index of SharePoint Online PowerShell cmdlets:

-You can also use this cmdlet to list SharePoint online PowerShell cmdlets:
+For the list of available cmdlets for SharePoint Online, Refer to SharePoint Online PowerShell cmdlets at https://technet.microsoft.com/en-us/library/fp161364.aspx.
+You can also use this cmdlet to list SharePoint Online PowerShell cmdlets:

 Get-Command -Module Microsoft.Online.SharePoint.PowerShell